Flipping the Classroom to Improve Student Engagement

 What are some of the best ways you’ve found to make your classroom more interactive?
 We’d love to hear from you in the comments.

-If you’re interested in learning more about how Panopto’s lecture capture platform can help you flip your classroom and improve student engagement, contact us to request a demo or sign up for a free 30-day trial.
+If you’re interested in learning more about how Panopto’s lecture capture platform can help you flip your classroom and improve student engagement, contact us to request a demo or sign up for a free trial.